tanmoysrt/Intellup/README.md

 On a parallel perspective, according to research, an average class 9 student spends 3 hours of his time every day online, most of it is spent in playing games or watching random videos, which in no way contributes to his academic growth.

 ### Solution
-We have built an platform, where any student can choose his subject and according that he can participate in various contests.
+We have built a platform, where any student can choose his subject and accordingly he/she can participate in various contests.
+Even he/she can compete with his/her friends or opponents in realtime.

-Even he can compete with his friends or oponnents in realtime.
+We are introducing the microtransaction system in this.
+A student can compete and get rewards in form of cash or vouchers.To start the game we are providing a bunch of coins which can be used in battle or contest to earn coins which can be converted to cash or vouchers .

-We are introducing the microtransaction system in this, where student can compete and get rewards in form of cash or vouchers  Initially every student will get a certain ammount of coins.
-They can play battle or contest and earn coins which can be converted to cash or vouchers .
+Thus we have gamified the process of learning hoping to make a more enriched and creative future

 # Project Components